raspdevpy/ccdoc/guide/Image/imageStrokeWidth.md

 # $imageStrokeWidth

-Control the stroke line thickness when drawing like $imageStroke
+Control the stroke line thickness when drawing with $imageStroke

 ## Usage